Ace Combat 04: Shattered Skies: Plot

-Mobius 1 and ISAF repel Erusean bombers from destroying ISAF's headquarters, allowing ISAF troops to safely evacuate to North Point.
+Mobius 1 and ISAF repel Erusean bombers from destroying ISAF's headquarters, letting ISAF troops safely evacuate to North Point.
 Mobius 1 then takes part in a series of air raids to disable Erusea's "invincible" Aegir Fleet, halting Erusea's attempts to invade North Point by sea.
-Bolstered by their victories, ISAF planes strike deeper into the continent but suffer heavy losses due to fire from Stonehenge.
+Bolstered by their victories, ISAF planes strike deeper into the continent, but suffer heavy losses due to fire from Stonehenge.
 ISAF then launches a ground invasion of the Usean mainland, establishing a foothold on the continent.
 Mobius 1 gains a reputation as a promising ace.

 Meanwhile, a boy witnesses the death of his immediate family when an Erusean fighter with a yellow-painted "13" tail number shoots down an ISAF aircraft that crashes into the boy's home.
 The boy is taken in by his uncle, an unemployed alcoholic who lives above a bar in San Salvacion's capital city, and earns income by playing music for Erusean soldiers in the bar.
 There he meets Erusean ace pilot Yellow 13, leader of Erusea's elite Yellow Squadron, and his wingman Yellow 4.
 Although the boy resents Yellow 13 at first, the captain and the rest of the squadron befriend and adopt the boy as one of their own.
 The boy speaks of Yellow 13's desire to face a worthy opponent and praise for Mobius 1's growing skill.

 The ISAF invasion marks a turning point in the war against Erusea, and Yellow Squadron is hounded by logistical issues.
 The boy discovers that the barkeep and his daughter are agents of the resistance, though the daughter is fond of Yellow 13.
 The daughter bombs Yellow Squadron's airfield, damaging the aircraft flown by Yellow 13 and Yellow 4.
 ISAF then launches an attack on Stonehenge in which Mobius 1 disables the railgun array.
 Yellow Squadron scrambles to defend Stonehenge, but in the resulting dogfight, Yellow 4 is shot down by Mobius 1; her ejection seat, damaged by the airfield bomb, fails to operate, and she dies in the crash, devastating Yellow 13.